Pay by Phone Bill Refunds and Charge Disputes 2026: A Complete Guide

 10. Each UK network offers a financial hardship policy if your mobile bill becomes unpayable.

-Refunds on mobile casino payments are very limited.
-They're mainly granted for proven fraud or when casinos breach their duty of care.
-Always keep records, act quickly, and use safer gambling tools when needed.
+Refunds on mobile casino payments are minimal.
+They're mainly granted for proven fraud or for breaches of a casino's duty of care.
+Always keep accurate records, act promptly, and utilise safer gambling tools when necessary.
 If you spot a suspicious mobile charge linked to a casino, don’t delay—report it to the relevant parties straight away.
 Where Visa/Mastercard allow a 540-day chargeback window, PSA instead obliges providers to maintain an internal Refund Mechanism and resolve disputes within 14 days once fault is proven (§4.3).

 Scenario Refund Possible?
 Action Ladder (in order) Key Proof / Notes

-Duplicate / stuck deposit Yes – usually reversed Start with casino live-chat; provider can force credit reversal Screenshot both SMS replies + cashier ledger; most fixed within 24 h
+Duplicate/stuck deposit Yes – usually reversed Start with the casino live chat; the provider can force a credit reversal Screenshot both SMS replies + cashier ledger; most fixed within 24 h

-Child (innocent third-party) spend Yes – if reported ≤ 3 months Network customer-care then Ofcom if partial refund offered Quote PSA 3.2 on parental control; EE/O2 have “in-bill” refund paths
+Child (innocent third-party) spends Yes – if reported ≤ 3 months Network customer-care, then Ofcom, if a partial refund is offered Quote PSA 3.2 on parental control; EE/O2 have “in-bill” refund paths

 Normal gambling losses No N/A Losses are never refundable under PSA or UKGC rules